AlbertoIbarra/DataViz_Course/Data Descriptions/software.md

     + `category_id`, described above.

 * The table `sales` contains daily sales data.
 It has 2,935,849 records.
-It has six fields:
+It has five fields:

     + `date`, the date as yyyy-mm-dd.

-    + `date_block_num`, a consecutive month number, used for convenience.
-January 2013 is 0, February 2013 is 1,..., October 2015 is 33.

     + `shop_id`, a unique identifier of the shop.